Want to Build a Solid, Successful Kid? Here's a Non-Negotiable...

 Denise Mira

 , author of No Ordinary Child: Unlocking the Leader Within Your Child, and contributing author to many publications, is the mother of five sons.
-Denise homeschooled her boys for over two decades.
+Denise is a veteran homeschooler, author, speaker and entrepreneur.
 She has traveled extensively, both nationally and internationally, inspiring change as she shares the message God has given her for families.
 She is passionate about helping moms and dads train up No Ordinary Children through her writing, speaking, YouTube videos, and coaching and consulting with parents in all seasons of their parenting journeys.
 Visit her at www.denisemira.com.
 You can reach her at contact@denisemira.com.

 Previous